 Bone Strength Effect

 Bones are vital to our body support system, protecting various important organs in the body.
 Bird's nests can minimise the occurrence of osteoarthritis caused by deterioration of bone joints, by contributing to the regeneration of our bone cartilage.
-Bird's nests is hence an effective way to increase bone mass and slow skin aging, particularly helpful for post-menopausal women.
+Bird's nests is hence an effective way to increase bone mass and slow skin ageing, particularly helpful for post-menopausal women.

 Bird's nests research is still advancing, and more studies can be done to prove the effects of bird's nests.
 There is a reason why bird's nests has long been enjoyed by royalty back in ancient China, and why it is such a highly prized food.
+It is important to take bird's nests in small amounts every day consistently, in order for the body to best absorb it.
+Taking too much a day once a week is wasteful and ineffective, which is why most people who not see much benefits even after consuming bird's nests for long.